abirkel/pia-nm/INSTALL.md

 sudo systemctl reboot
 ```

-**Note**: PyGObject (python3-gobject) is required for D-Bus communication with NetworkManager.
+**Important**: PyGObject (python3-gobject) is required for D-Bus communication with NetworkManager.
+This package provides Python bindings for GObject introspection, which pia-nm uses to interact with NetworkManager's D-Bus API.
 This is typically pre-installed on Fedora-based systems.

+**Note**: The GObject introspection data for NetworkManager (gir1.2-nm-1.0 on Debian/Ubuntu) is usually included with the NetworkManager package on Fedora systems.

 ### Installation Steps